 I’m sure you’ve heard the term a dozen times before, but what exactly is a superfood?
-It’s difficult to define, since there’s no real criteria needed to label something a “superfood”!
+It’s difficult to define since there are no real criteria needed to label something a “superfood”!

-Typically, the term is used when discussing a food that’s particularly nutrient dense, may benefit your health, or may help with a medical condition.
+Typically, the term is used when discussing food that’s particularly nutrient-dense, may benefit your health, or may help with a medical condition.
 With such a definition, the term has been widely used (and overused!).
 But, with years of running experience, I can personally attest that the following foods have undoubtedly helped my running performance.

 Tart Cherry Juice

 While training for my first marathon I bought a new pair of shoes (in the same styles as those I had been training in for months) and happened to purchase the one-in-a-million defective pair.
 There was a teeny tiny piece of plastic protruding from the side that ended up tearing up the tendon in my foot after running only a few miles.
 I was devastated!
 I researched every possible anti-inflammatory food or drink possible, and I started reading a lot about tart cherry Juice.

 Tart cherries contain concentrated amounts of anthocyanins, which are associated with reducing muscle damage, inflammation, and oxidative stress.
 Marathon runners who drank tart cherry juice 5 days before, the day of, and two days after running, experienced faster recovery than those who drank a placebo drink.
 Tart cherry juice is sold in most health food stores and, as the name suggests, can be very tart!
 I liked to add ¼ cup to my usual smoothie.